 My father would talk for hours telling us about both his father’s and mother’s side of the family.
 There were so many ancestors to talk about!

 As I grew older I never tired of hearing these stories over, and over, and over again.
 But with increased age I learned how to value them.

-I knew that they would need to be recorded before it was too late.
-These stories had been passed down through the generations to us.
+I knew that these stories would need to be recorded before it was too late.
+They had been passed down through the generations to us.